-Massachusetts drug and alcohol rehab centers aim to provide comprehensive support systems and therapies to help individuals conquer their dependencies with substance abuse and mental health disorders.
-However, despite these abundant resources, relapses can still happen.
-It’s important to understand that relapses don’t mean failure; they present an opportunity for education and personal growth.
+Massachusetts drug and alcohol rehab centers offer full support systems and therapies to help people overcome substance abuse and mental health issues.
+Even with these resources, a relapse can still occur.
+It’s key to know that a relapse isn’t a failure; it is a chance to learn and grow.

 Understanding How Triggers Impact Addiction Treatment